metinzontul/ML-Photocatalysis-Kinetics/README.md

-# Explainable Machine Learning for Methylene Blue Removal under Irradiation: Assessing Nominal Cu-Loading in AC@NiO
+# Explainable Machine Learning for Methylene Blue Removal Under Irradiation: Assessing Nominal Cu-Loading in AC@NiO
 This repository contains the dataset and Python source code for modeling the time-dependent photocatalytic degradation kinetics of AC@NiO catalysts prepared with nominal Cu precursor loadings using a tree-based machine learning framework (Random Forest)[cite: 15].

 The methodology strictly enforces physical scaling algebraically and utilizes a rigorous Out-of-Time (chronological) validation strategy to prevent temporal data leakage[cite: 15].
 It also includes Explainable AI (XAI) tools to decode the macroscopic kinetic drivers of the reaction[cite: 15].